leoliiiiii/leoliiiiii.github.io/index.md

 title: "Home"
 ---

-Welcome to my home page!
+# Welcome to My Home Page!

-I'm Leo.
-I'm a master student at Carnegie Mellon University and working as a machine learning engineer intern at [ScriptChain Health](https://scriptchain.co/home).
+I'm Leo, a master student at Carnegie Mellon University with with my study focusing in big data and machine learning.
+I'm currently contributing my expertise as a Machine Learning Engineer Intern at [ScriptChain Health](https://scriptchain.co/home), working on cutting-edge projects that make a difference in dealing with Cardiovascular diseases.

-Before entering Carnegie Mellon University, I earned my B.A. in Data Science and Applied Mathematics at UC Berkeley.
+Before entering Carnegie Mellon University, I earned my B.A. in Data Science and Applied Mathematics from UC Berkeley.

-Currently, I'm looking for full-time opportunities in machine learning and data science.
+My journey in the realm of data science and machine learning has been nothing short of thrilling.
+Now, I am eagerly seeking full-time opportunities that allow me to dive even deeper into this dynamic field.
 Here is my [Resume](/assets/resume.pdf)